torvalds/linux/Documentation/admin-guide/sysctl/fs.rst

 time-of-check-time-of-use race, most commonly seen in world-writable directories like /tmp.
-The common method of exploitation of this flaw is to cross privilege boundaries when following a given symlink (i.e. a root process follows a symlink belonging to another user).
+The common method of exploitation of this flaw is to cross privilege boundaries when following a given symlink (i.e. a root process follows a symlink belonging to ayesther user).
 For a likely incomplete list of hundreds of examples across the years, please see: http://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=/tmp